2023 NCAA Division I softball season

 The 2023 NCAA Division I softball season, play of college softball in the United States organized by the National Collegiate Athletic Association (NCAA) at the Division I level, began in February 2023.
-The regular season, currently in progress, will be followed by many conference tournaments and championship series, and the overall season concludes with the 2023 NCAA Division I Softball Tournament and 2023 Women's College World Series.
-The Women's College World Series, consisting of the eight remaining teams in the NCAA Tournament and held annually in Oklahoma City at USA Softball Hall of Fame Stadium, will end in June 2023.
+The season progressed through the regular season, many conference tournaments and championship series, and concluded with the 2023 NCAA Division I softball tournament and 2023 Women's College World Series.
+The Women's College World Series, consisting of the eight remaining teams in the NCAA tournament and held annually in Oklahoma City at USA Softball Hall of Fame Stadium, ended in June 2023.

 Realignment

 Five schools began transitions from NCAA Division II to Division I on July 1, 2022.